Kaipara Tidal Power Station

-The Kaipara tidal power station is a proposed tidal power project to be located in the Kaipara Harbour.
-The project is being developed by Crest Energy, with an ultimate size of 200MW at a cost of $600 million.
+The Kaipara tidal power station was a proposed tidal power project to be located in the Kaipara Harbour.
+The project was being developed by Crest Energy, with an ultimate size of 200MW at a cost of $600 million.
+Consent for part of the project was granted in 2011, but it was put on hold in 2013 and has not progressed since.

-Crest plans to place the turbines at least 30 metres deep along a ten kilometre stretch of the main channel.
+Crest Energy planned to place up to 200 turbines at least 30 metres deep along a ten kilometre stretch of the main channel.
 Historical charts show this stretch of the channel has changed little over 150 years.
-The output of the turbines will cycle twice daily with the predictable rise and fall of the tide.
-Each turbine will have a maximum output of 1.2 MW, and is expected to generate 0.75 MW averaged over time.
+The output of the turbines would cycle twice daily with the predictable rise and fall of the tide.
+Each turbine was expected to have a maximum output of 1.2 MW, and generate 0.75 MW averaged over time.

 In 2013, it was announced that the project had been put on hold, and most of the shares in Crest Energy had been sold to Todd Energy.
+Uncertainty in the power market was blamed for the demise of the project by Anthony Hopkins, founding director of Crest Energy.

 Kaipara Harbour

 The entrance to Kaipara Harbour, one of the largest harbours in the world, is a channel to the Tasman Sea.
 It narrows to a width of 6 km, and is over 50 m deep in parts.
 On average, Kaipara tides rise and fall 2.10 m.
 At high tide, nearly 1000 square kilometres are flooded.
 Spring tidal flows reach 9 km/h (5 knots) in the entrance channel and move 1,990 million cubic meters per tidal movement or 7,960 million cubic meters daily.